Abbas II of Persia: Ascension and regency

 Throughout the first years of his reign, a coalition of Saru Taqi, Jani Beg Khan Shamlu, the qurchi-bashi and Mohammad Beg, a statesman and the future grand vizier, effectively ruled Iran.
 In addition, Saru Taqi and Jani Khan had a family alliance through the marriage of Mirza Qasem, the former's nephew, to the daughter of Jani Khan.
 However, this alliance did not save the grand vizier from assassination.
 On 11 October 1645 Jani Khan and five other conspirators attacked and murdered him on his house.
-Jani Khan long implanted in Abbas' mind the idea that Saru Taqi was driving the realm into ruin and posed a threat to the shah himself.
+Jani Khan had over time implanted in Abbas' mind the idea that Saru Taqi was driving the realm into ruin and posed a threat to the shah himself.
 He murdered Saru Taqi by the authority of the shah.
-His death gave the shah the confidence to assert his authority over the court; that year he purged the ranks of bureaucracy. as his father had done before.
-The events were no less bloody than Safi's purge, according to the Dutch observers, between 8,000 and 10,000 people were killed in the aftermath of Saru Taqi's assassination, one of them being Jani Khan, who was poisoned by the royal sommelier, Safi Quli Beg.
-The real endorser of Jani Khan's death was Anna Khanum who, saddened by Saru Taqi's death, also ordered the purge of Jani Khan's tribe, Shamlu.
+His death gave the shah the confidence to assert his authority over the court; that year he purged the ranks of bureaucracy just as his father had done.
+According to Dutch observers, Abbas's purge was no less bloody than Safi's purge, with between 8,000 and 10,000 people killed in the aftermath of Saru Taqi's assassination.
+One of the victims was Jani Khan, who was poisoned by the royal sommelier, Safi Quli Beg.
+Jani Khan's death was endorsed by Anna Khanum who, saddened by Saru Taqi's death, also ordered the purge of Jani Khan's tribe, the Shamlu.

 In need of a regent, Abbas called for Khalifeh Soltan to serve him as the grand vizier.
 Khalifeh Soltan had been the grand vizier to both Abbas the Great and Safi, from 1623 to 1632.
 The first cleric to become the grand vizier, he was concerned with enacting the sharia, but only succeeded in the matter of prohibiting visual misrepresentations of the religious law.
-Even then, he could never eliminate the widespread habit of drinking wine, only partially control it by imposing harsh penalties.
+Even then, he could never eliminate the widespread habit of drinking wine, only partially controlling the habit by imposing harsh penalties.
 One of his more successful policies was the banning of prostitution.
-By his insistence, Abbas issued a firman, in which he prohibited public prostitution, although prostitutes were still allowed to work in their clients houses.
+By his insistence, Abbas issued a firman, in which he prohibited public prostitution, although prostitutes were still allowed to work in their clients' houses.

 The death of Saru Taqi and the appointment of Khalifeh Soltan has often been considered the point when Abbas began his absolute rule and ended his regency.
 At the age of fifteen, the shah was more energetically involved in government than ever his father had been.
 One of his methods to consolidate his power was centralisation.
 He confiscated Saru Taqi's familial lands as his personal estates and throughout his reign also incorporated other cities such as Hamadan, Ardabil and Kerman into the royal domain.